Sanjanadhananjayaa/mslearn-dp100/instructions/04-run-experiments.md

 ## Overview

 Experiments are at the core of a data scientist's work.
 In Azure Machine Learning, an *experiment* is used to run a script or a pipeline, and usually generates outputs and records metrics.
-In this exercise, you will use the Azure Machine Learning SDK to run Python code as experiments.
+In this exercise, you will use the Azure Machine Learning SDK to run Python code as an experiment.

 ## Open Jupyter